- About Us

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are exterior skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

 Although the sedatives and anethetics used during the surgical procedure provide excellent pain control, these will eventually start wearing off within hours.
-Because of this, we offer additional pain management as an option for your pet.
-This usually includes a non-steroidal antiinflammatory (NSAID) medication given by injection just before surgery, which will last up to 24 hours, and oral medication sent home which will be typically started the next day.
+Because of this, we provide all surgeries with additional pain management.
+This usually includes a non-steroidal antiinflammatory (NSAID) medication given by injection just before surgery, which will last 12-24 hours, and oral medication sent home which will be typically started the next day.
 The medications we use are designed specifically for cats and dogs, which makes them much safer than ibuprofen, aspirin, and acetaminophen, which can all be potentially toxic to animals, especially cats.

 What other decisions do I need to make?